-But unto the Son he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom.
+But to the Son He says: “Your throne, O God, is forever and ever; a scepter of righteousness is the scepter of your Kingdom.
 (Hebrews 1:8)

 We too, as sons of God, have been called to the highest throne.
 We too are required to overcome, to stand fast against every enemy and attain that to which we have been called.

 “To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne.
 (Revelation 3:21)

 Here is the point of the Book of Hebrews.
 The written Word of God has revealed our destiny to us.
 But the obtainment of such a marvelous inheritance is determined by our success in overcoming the adversaries that are seeking to prevent us from achieving God’s purpose concerning us, just as was true of the Lord Jesus.
 He was tempted in all points in which we are tempted; challenged in all areas in which we are challenged.
 Yet He had created all things to begin with.
 In this He is different from us.

 The fallen angels were, at one time, the rulers of the works of God’s hands.
 Now those angels are faced with the new creation of God—the hated man to whom has been given the rulership.
 In their envy, spite, and jealousy, the rebellious angels use every device possible to prevent man from ascending the throne of the universe.

 Man, in order to be fully what God intends him to be, must be a son of man (a human) and a son of God.
 Flesh and blood, ordinary human life, cannot enter the Kingdom of God.
 The purely human cannot be part of the Divine Kingdom.
 We must be, as Jesus is, both human and Divine.